swysocki/swysocki.github.io/_posts/2021-08-26-the-tyranny-of-latest.md

 In the case of Docker images, explicit versions can be a challenge.
 I'm obviously advocating against using the `latest` tag, but then which tag should be used?
-Answering this takes some thought and inspection as images have no strict requirements for tags.
+Answering this takes some thought and inspection as image tags have no strict requirements.
 Let's use an example to demonstrate the process.

 Let's use a Linux distribution as an example.
 [Ubuntu's Docker image](https://hub.docker.com/_/ubuntu) is a perfect place to start.
 Ubuntu arranges their tags with a few levels of hierarchy.
 At the top are `latest`, `rolling`, `devel`, etc.  These tags are convenient but not stable and will change frequently.
 The next, more specific tags is the distro name, such as `focal` or number such as `21.04`.
-This tag _may_ be more stable, but is still going to change as updates or rolled out.
+This tag _may_ be more stable, but is still going to change as updates are rolled out.
 The most specific tag offered by Ubuntu is a release with a distro name and timestamp, such as `focal-20210723`.
 Using this tag will ensure the underlying Ubuntu system is stable until the tag is changed by the consumer.
 This is the right amount of specificity for